Devastating Effects of Open Pit Mining on the Environment

 Mining companies often have to clear large areas of land where local communities live.
 This usually means people have to leave, breaking up their strong connections to the area, including their culture and social relationships.

-Moving communities because of open pit mining is a big deal.
 It really affects people’s lives and how well communities stick together.
 The devastating effects of open pit mining on the environment also mess up how communities get along.

 Health Risks for Nearby Residents